gavic007/jsonDataProcessingLab/README.md

 > As an administrator, I would like to display students' status based on their completed courses (freshman, sophomore, junior, senior) and sort/search by these parameters.(DONE)

 > As an administrator, I would like to search student records based on courses that they are taking or have taken.
+(DONE)